vibz96/Lending-club-case-study/README.md

-##### Developed as part of the Exloratory Data Analysis Module required for Advanced Post Graduate Program in Machine Learning and NLP - IIIT,Bangalore.
+##### Developed as part of the Exloratory Data Analysis Module required for Advanced Certificate Programme in Machine Learning and NLP - IIIT,Bangalore.